 PEPS-C Research Version and Clinical PEPS-C have both now been replaced by PEPS-C 2015, which combines the user-friendly features of the Clinical version with the facility to collate results that used to be available only in the Research version.
 PEPS-C 2015 can automatically collate summary and detailed results from multiple testees in a separate Excel workbook.
 The automated comparison of different ratings for expressive task responses, a feature of the Research version, is not included in PEPS-C 2015, although ratings clearly can be compared by asking multiple judges to listen to the recordings of expressive task responses, and manually noting their responses.

 Description: Profiling Elements of Prosody in Speech-Communication (PEPS-C) is a semi-automated test battery for assessing receptive and expressive prosody skills.
-It has been used in several studies of the speech and understanding of children with high-functioning autism/Asperger's syndrome.
+It has been used in several studies of the speech and understanding of children with high-functioning autism/Asperger's syndrome (see Prosody and autism spectrum conditions).
 It is intended for use by language teachers, clinicians and researchers in assessing prosody in any conditions in both children and adults.

-As at 1 October 2015: Dutch, English (Australian, North American, Southern British English, Scottish Edinburgh, Irish), French, Norwegian, Spanish.
+As at 1 October 2015: English (Australian English, North American English, General or Southern British English, Edinburgh Scottish English, Irish English), Dutch (Flemish), French, Norwegian, Spanish.
 The test is not currently available on Apple Mac computers, though the results workbook can be used on a Mac